gummif/gummif.github.io/blog/contract_code_gen.md

 *Caveat: Note that contracts has not been standardized yet and this post will likely need to be updated when C++20 lands.*

 [Contracts](https://en.cppreference.com/w/cpp/language/attributes/contract) (runtime pre/post-conditions and assertions) have been approved for C++20.
 There is a branch of gcc that has implemented parts of the specs (see [this](https://gitlab.com/lock3/gcc-new/wikis/contract-assertions) for more details on the semantics and flags).
-With the power of [Compiler Explorer](https://godbolt.org/) I have put together various cases using the `[[assert]]` attribute (pre/post-condition seem not to have been implemented yet it seems) and other traditional forms of checking and analyze the generated assembly.
+With the power of [Compiler Explorer](https://godbolt.org/) I have put together various cases using the `[[assert]]` attribute (pre/post-condition seem not to have been implemented yet it seems) and other traditional forms of checking, and analyzed the generated assembly.

 The following contrived functions contain a branch when `x` is negative, and different ways verify that the input is non-negative.
-A smart compiler should optimized away the branch when checked (with noreturn semantics).
-They were compiled with `gcc -std=c++2a -O3`.
+A smart compiler should optimize away the branch when checked (with noreturn semantics).
+The code was compiled with `gcc -std=c++2a -O3`.

 #### Reference
 ```c++